What Else Science Requires of Time

 For a short lecture by Guth on these topics aimed at students, see https://www.youtube.com/watch?v=ANCN7vr9FVk.

 b.
-Eternal Inflation and the Multiverse
+Eternal Inflation and Many Worlds

-Although there is no consensus among physicists about whether there is more than one universe, many of the big bang inflationary theories are theories of eternal inflation, of the eternal creation of more big bangs or multiple universes.
-The theory is also called chaotic inflation and the inflationary multiverse.
-The key idea is that once inflation gets started it cannot easily be turned off.
-The inflaton field (note the spelling) is the fuel of our big bang and all of these other big bangs.
-Advocates of eternal inflation say that not all the inflaton fuel is used up in producing just one big bang, so the remaining fuel is available to create other big bangs, at an exponentially increasing rate because the inflaton fuel increases much faster than it gets used.
+The inflaton field is the fuel of our Big Bang and of all of the other Big Bangs.
+Advocates of eternal inflation say that not all the inflaton fuel is used up in producing just one Big Bang, so the remaining fuel is available to create other Big Bangs, at an exponentially increasing rate because the inflaton fuel increases much faster than it gets used.
 Presumably, there is no reason why this process should ever end, so there will be a potentially infinite number of universes in the multiverse.
 Also, there is no good reason to suppose our actual universe was the first one.
-Technically, whether one big bang occurred before or after another is not well defined.
-One cannot make sense of time across the multiverse.
-But many popular writers plunge ahead with their idea of time from the manifest image by saying they did not drop their napkin at lunch yesterday but the counterpart of themselves who lives in another universe did drop it at the same time.
+Technically, whether one Big Bang occurred before or after another is not well defined.

 The inflationary multiverse is not the quantum multiverse predicted by the many-worlds interpretation of quantum theory.
-The many-worlds interpretation says every possible outcome of a quantum measurement persists in a newly created world, the parallel universes.
+The many-worlds interpretation says every possible outcome of a quantum measurement persists in a newly created world, a parallel universe.
 If you turn left when you could have turned right, then two universes are instantly created, one in which you turned left, and a different one in which you turned right.
 A key feature of both the inflationary multiverse and the quantum multiverse is that the wave function does not collapse when a measurement occurs.
 Unfortunately both theories are called the multiverse theory as well as the many-worlds theory, so a reader needs to be alert to the use of the term.
 The Everettian Theory is the theory of the quantum multiverse but not of the inflationary multiverse.

-The original theory of inflation was created by Guth and Linde in the 1980s.
-The theory of eternal inflation with a multiverse was created by Linde in 1983 building on some influential work by Gott and Vilenkin.
-The multiplicity of universes of the inflationary multiverse also is called parallel worlds, many worlds, alternative universes, alternate worlds, and branching universes.
-Many names for denoting the same thing.
+The original theory of inflation was created by Guth and Linde in the early 1980s.
+The theory of eternal inflation with a multiverse was created by Linde in 1983 by building on some influential work by Gott and Vilenkin.
+The multiplicity of universes of the inflationary multiverse also is called parallel worlds, many worlds, alternative universes, alternate worlds, and branching universes—many names denoting the same thing.
 Each universe of the multiverse normally is required to use some of the same physics (there is no agreement on how much) and all the same mathematics.
 This restriction is not required by a logically possible universe of the sort proposed by the philosopher David Lewis.

 New energy is not required to create these inflationary universes, so there are no implications about whether energy is or is not conserved in the multiverse.

 Normally, philosophers of science say that what makes a theory scientific is not that it can be falsified (as the philosopher Karl Popper proposed), but rather is that there can be experimental evidence for it or against it.
 Because it is so difficult to design experiments that would provide evidence for or against the multiverse theories, many physicists complain that their fellow physicists who are developing these theories are doing technical metaphysical speculation, not physics.
-However, the response from defenders of multiverse research is usually that they can imagine someday, perhaps in future centuries, running crucial experiments, and, besides, the term physics is best defined as being whatever physicists do.
+However, the response from defenders of multiverse research is usually that they can imagine someday, perhaps in future centuries, running crucial experiments, and, besides, the term physics is best defined as being whatever physicists do professionally.

 5. Infinite Time